 - A copy of the school’s calendar with important dates and events.

 - School lunch menus.

-- Baskets for the boys’ papers, folders, etc.
+- Baskets for the kids’ papers, folders, library books, etc.

-- A chore chart system that alleviates any nagging on my end, and simple enough for the boys to be responsible for on their own—something that is sustainable.
+- Chores for kids to do in a way that alleviates any nagging on my end, and simple enough for the kids to be responsible for on their own—something that is sustainable.